Breaking Down How CMMS Benefits Your Facilities

 Track and Report Maintenance Costs

-Having one system where you can see everything, including work on backlog, work in process, and work completed, makes it easy to see how much labor, parts, and other expenses are adding up.
+Having one system where you can see everything, including work on the backlog, work in process, and work completed, makes it easy to see how much labor, parts, and other repair costs are adding up.
 This helps with forecasting and planning for future budgeting needs.

 Track Labor Hours

 Knowing how much time it takes to do a certain job due to the condition of the asset helps improve productivity, safety, and efficiency.
-This also helps standardize how things are done to reduce risk.
+This also helps standardize how things are done in the maintenance department to reduce risk.

 Save on Energy Costs

-When maintenance is on track, energy production is lessened.
+When maintenance operations are on track, energy production is lessened.
 Properly maintaining assets to work more efficiently saves time, energy, and money.

 Accurately Forecast Maintenance Needs

 A CMMS stops bottlenecks and backlog, which helps save money.
 This also increases the lifespan of the assets.
-Schedules for preventative maintenance, repairs, and inspections are automatically triggered to avoid missed deadlines and dates.
+Schedules for preventive maintenance tasks, repairs, and inspections are automatically triggered to avoid missed deadlines and dates.

 Avoid Rework Costs

 Rework costs time, money, and energy.
 This can get expensive if it keeps occurring.
-The software helps the team plan and schedule preventative maintenance ahead of time to keep costs low.
+The software helps the maintenance team plan and schedule preventive maintenance ahead of time to keep costs low.

 Equipment & Asset Benefits of CMMS

-The benefits of CMMS software can alleviate any tracking and reporting issues with the equipment and assets.
+CMMS software benefits can alleviate any tracking and reporting issues associated with the equipment and assets.
 Maintenance decisions are made based on real-time metrics that help forecast and decrease maintenance and capital expenses.

 Manage Parts Inventory

 You’ll no longer worry about whether you have the inventory you need to get a job done.
-This system automates processes that track and manages inventory based on assets, work orders, storage capacities, and more.
+This system automates processes that track and work with inventory management based on assets, work orders, storage capacities, inventory costs, and more.

 Extend Your Equipment & Asset Lifespan

 Routinely used equipment must be monitored and serviced on a regular basis.
 The system indicates how certain assets are performing, what needs to be serviced, and what needs replacing in enough time to avoid downtime.
-Putting these assets on a schedule helps in extending their lifespan while performing at optimal levels.
+Putting these assets on preventive maintenance schedules helps to extend their lifespan while performing at optimal levels.

 Reduce Equipment Downtime

 Going without an asset you need because your system never indicated the equipment needed servicing can leave the company in a bad position.
-A CMMS reduces those unplanned occurrences while also calculating the likelihood of other assets breaking down to keep you prepared.
+A CMMS reduces those unplanned occurrences with asset management while also calculating the likelihood of other assets breaking down to keep you prepared.

 If you’re working with equipment, you must operate within regulatory guidelines.
 A CMMS keeps accurate records of all training, purchases, maintenance, warranties, guides, safety protocols, paperwork, and more.
 This makes it very easy to access the information for employees or in the event of an audit.